 If you are applying for a Standard Visitor visa to take your viva examination, you may require a new ATAS certificate so contact us for more information.

-If you are a non-visa national or an EEA/Swiss national, you will be able to enter the UK as a Visitor either via the e-Gate (eligible nationalities only) or by seeing an immigration officer on arrival.
-You must carry your letter from the University of Manchester that confirms the details of your course in your hand luggage so you can present it to the border official at the airport.
+If you are a non-visa national or an EEA/Swiss national, you must apply for an ETA before you travel to the UK.
+You will be able to enter the UK with your ETA via the e-Gate (eligible nationalities only) or by seeing an immigration officer on arrival.
+You must carry your visitor visa letter or your offer letter from the University of Manchester that confirms the details of your course in your hand luggage so you can present it to the border official at the airport.

 It is important that you retain some form of evidence of your date of arrival in the UK if you use the eGates such as your boarding pass.
 This will help you remember the exact duration of your six month stay in order to avoid overstaying.
-You will also be required to produce this evidence for International Check-In when you arrive at the University of Manchester.
+You will also be required to email us this evidence for Right to Study when you arrive at the University of Manchester.

-You should apply online through the UKVI website and answer all of the required questions.
+You should apply online through the UKVI website once you have obtained all the necessary documents and answer all of the required questions.

 You will either need to submit your documents to the Visa Application Centre or your documents will be scanned and returned to you when you attend your appointment:-